-At Cardinal Newman College our focus is to prepare our students for adulthood and their chosen aspirations after Newman.
-We aim to provide a broad curriculum that will not only enhance their current skills but provide opportunities to develop new skills that they can apply into their everyday life.
-We want all our students to become as independent as possible that will allow them to lead a happy and fulfilling life.
+Foundation learning at Cardinal Newman College is to prepare our students for adulthood and their chosen aspirations after Newman.
+We aim to provide a broad curriculum that will not only enhance their current skills but provide opportunities to develop new skills that they can apply to their everyday life.
+We want all our students to become as independent as possible which will allow them to lead a happy and fulfilling life.

-Employability within Foundation Learning has a learner centered approached.
+Employability within Foundation Learning has a learner-centred approach.
 We are committed to supporting each of our students into the next phase of their education, employment or training by providing continual opportunities to develop skills, knowledge and confidence to make fully informed decisions about their future jobs or courses.
-We believe that all of our young people can pursue fulfilling, aspirational careers and we are committed to encourage them to do so.
+We believe that all of our young people can pursue fulfilling, aspirational careers and we are committed to encouraging them to do so.

 Students will develop the skills and behaviours needed to progress to the next stage in their lives and identify progression opportunities.

-We will endeavor to do this through meaningful work experience opportunities and lessons that encourage and inspire students to develop transferable skills.
+We will endeavour to do this through meaningful work experience opportunities and lessons that encourage and inspire students to develop transferable skills.

 The primary aim of the Good Health strand is to equip our students with the knowledge, skills and motivation to go on to lead productive and healthy lives.
-The strand is centered primarily around physical, mental and emotional health and in developing both body and mind.
+The strand is centred primarily around physical, mental and emotional health and in the development of both body and mind.

 Key areas are:

-Weekly PE sessions, Sports Leaders UK leadership accreditation, Duke of Edinburgh Award, Shower routine after PE, Healthy eating sessions, Extra-curricular PE activities, Regular competitive sporting tournaments.
+Weekly PE sessions, Sports Leaders UK leadership accreditation, Duke of Edinburgh Award, Shower routine after PE, Healthy eating sessions, Extra-curricular PE activities, and regular competitive sporting tournaments.

 Each student on the Pathway to Adulthood with Foundation Learning will have 2 hours of English and Maths each week and work towards achieving the appropriate qualification e.g. Entry Level 1, Entry Level 2 up to Level 1.